Skip to main content

 vi /etc/netplan/<netcfg>.yaml

-Specify <netcfg> is the name of the netplan utility configuration file, such as 50-cloud-init.yaml or 01-netcfg.yaml.
+Specify <netcfg> — the name of the netplan utility configuration file, for example 50-cloud-init.yaml or 01-netcfg.yaml.

-3. Specify DNS servers for the network interface of the private network that you linked to the cloud platform network.
-To do this, in the desired interface block, add a nameservers block with the DNS resolver IP addresses.
+3. Specify DNS servers for the private network interface that you have connected to the cloud platform network.
+To do this, add the nameservers block with the DNS resolver IP addresses in the block for the required interface.
 For example:

 id1: